Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: New zero-scalar-curvature black hole with axisymmetry

 The real roots of $K_d$ occur at $r = 0$ and $\cos\theta = 0$, similar to the roots found in Kerr black holes, indicating that these black holes possess a singular loop rather than a singular point.
+Moreover, the Kretschmann scalar of our solution differs from that of the known Kerr and Taub–NUT spacetimes.
+This enables us to conclude that the resulting black hole cannot be obtained from either Kerr or Taub–NUT through a coordinate transformation since the Kretschmann scalar is independent of the choice of coordinates.

+Finally, we conclude this section with an analysis of the mechanical and thermodynamic properties of the new black hole.
+To compute the relevant quantities and compare them with those of the Kerr solution, we must emphasize that our analysis is conducted within Einstein’s theory of gravity.
+This point is important because not all thermodynamic information is determined solely by the spacetime metric; for instance, the entropy also depends on the underlying gravitational action.
+Next, we compare the new black hole with the Kerr black hole in terms of the properties of Hawking temperature, Berkenstein-Hawking entropy, and angular velocity if the two black holes have the same mass and the parameter $\mathfrak{a}$ is equivalent to the angular momentum per mass of Kerr black holes $a^{\rm Kerr}$.

+Since the new axisymmetric black hole described by Eq.~\eqref{eq:metric_new} is solved within Einstein’s theory of gravity, it is expected to obey the relation that the Hawking temperature is proportional to the surface gravity.
+That is, it is suitable to compare the surface gravity of the two black holes.
+The surface gravity of the new black hole can be computed from the following relation: